makma/fingerprintjs.com/content/blog/how-to-outsmart-fraudsters-and-recognize-phishing-emails.md

 ### Unsolicited conversations or messages

 Because phishing emails usually involve unsolicited attempts to correspond with the receiver, users should ask themselves how the sender got their email address in the first place.
-If it’s determined that no mailing list signup, opting-in, or initial conversation occurred, then a phishing email attack is likely underway.
-Anti-phishing tools can help to automatically detect and disarm these types of phishing emails.
+If it's determined that no mailing list signup, opt-in, or initial conversation occurred, then a phishing email attack is likely underway.
+Fortunately, several anti-phishing tools can help to automatically detect and disarm these types of phishing emails.

 ## What are some typical phishing email examples?